A Good Fight

 A Good Fight (commonly abbreviated to AGF) was an American rock band group from Fayetteville, Arkansas, which was active from 2004 to 2013.
 At the time of disbandment, the group consisted of Eddie Love, Jon Woods, Dustin Woods, Eddie Mekelburg, and Christian Sanchez.

-The band's first album, The City Could Be Ours By Morning, was released in February of 2008.
+The band's first album, The City Could Be Ours By Morning, was released in February 2008.
 On May 1, 2010, they released their titular second album, A Good Fight.
 The group went on an indefinite hiatus and informally disbanded during the production of their planned third album in 2013, citing artistic differences.

 History

 2004–2006: Formation and early years

 A Good Fight was founded in Fayetteville, Arkansas in 2004 by Jon Woods and his brother, Dustin.
 They later contacted Sean Marriott, a local drummer from Hot Springs, Arkansas, who was residing in Fayetteville at the time.
 The band name is a tribute to a close friend who died in a car accident in 1994, drawing reference to a verse in II Timothy 4:7 of the Bible, "I have fought the good fight".
 After the three met, they agreed to form a band.
 During this time, Jon successfully ran for state representative.
 Later in 2006, Eddie Love joined the lineup as a vocalist.